GRACE LUTHERAN CHURCH &

 CONFIRMATION CLASSES FOR YOUTH: is at 10:30 am on Sundays.
 What a great time to grow in God's Word and in relation to His people.
 Contact the church office at 263-3955 if you have any questions.

 The LCMS National Youth Gathering will be in Minneapolis, MN, July 11-15, 2019.
-Hopefully there will be some youth interested in attending.
+If your child will be 14 or going into 9th grade and is interested in attending please contact the church!

 Please contact Pastor Tim when hospitalized or in an emergency 24/7 either at the Office-263-3955 or his cell phone 1-218-440-1029.